uwdata/arquero/docs/api/table.md

   * *delimiter*: The delimiter between values (default `","`).
   * *limit*: The maximum number of rows to print (default `Infinity`).
   * *columns*: Ordered list of column names to include.
 If function-valued, the function should accept a table as input and return an array of column name strings.
+  * *format*: Object of column format options.
+The object keys should be column names.
+The object values should be formatting functions to invoke to transform column values prior to output.
+If specified, a formatting function overrides any automatically inferred options.

 <hr/><a id="toHTML" href="#toHTML">#</a>
 <em>table</em>.<b>toHTML</b>([<i>options</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/format/to-csv.js)